sst/guide/_examples/how-to-use-datadog-to-monitor-your-serverless-app.md

 The `ApiEndpoint` is the API we just created.
 Let's test the endpoint.

 Open the URL in your browser.
-You'll should see the _Hello World_ message.
+You should see the _Hello World_ message.

 Now head over to your Datadog dashboard to start exploring key performance metrics; invocations, errors, and duration from your function.
 The [Serverless view](https://app.datadoghq.com/functions) aggregates data from all of the serverless functions running in your environment, enabling you to monitor their performance in one place.
 You can search and filter by name, AWS account, region, runtime, or any tag.
 Or click on a specific function to inspect its key performance metrics, distributed traces, and logs.